 True, but the extent of this depends on whether you have bought a managed network in the past or whether you have taken the DIY approach, bought wires only connectivity services from a Carrier and then bought, configured and managed the routers yourself.

 If you want to go down the DIY route then indeed, the SD WAN overlay and functionality will be of great benefit although the cost savings will more likely be realised if you have international sites.
 But with the DIY approach a much higher level of management overhead is borne by the organisation’s internal IT team.
 When you buy a Managed WAN you are given access to consultants, profession installation services, a 24/7 global support service and a single bill.
 If there is a problem with one of the sites, your Managed Service Provider (MSP) will see it first and already be calling the site contact to resolve the issue.
+See this post for more information about finding a suitable managed network provider.

 Zero (or more likely low) touch deployments and central management will be beneficial to the Service Provider rather than the customer, although the customer should receive a better service at a slightly reduced cost.
 Whereas Carriers have tended to want to supply everything within a managed service and in particular the connectivity, more dynamic Managed Service Providers will offer flexible management allowing customers to provide their own connectivity and therefore be their own resolver groups whilst the MSP still maintains the overall ownership of the fault tickets.